microsoft/vstest-docs/RFCs/0021-CodeCoverageForNetCore.md

 ### Option 1: bundle code coverage binaries into the dotnet SDK.
 __Pros:__ Simple user experience.
 No additional installation required by the user.
 As long as the user has the latest .NET Core SDK, code coverage lights up.

-__Cons:__ dotnet SDK is cross-plat and, as mentioned, the current code coverage effort focuswa on .NET Core (Windows) only.
+__Cons:__ dotnet SDK is cross-plat and, as mentioned, the current code coverage effort focuses on .NET Core (Windows) only.
 Thus code coverage binaries will get restored even on non-Windows machines, where it will not work (yet).

-### Option 2: bundle code coverage binaries a separate NuGet package, and make the Test SDK depend on it.
+### Option 2: bundle code coverage binaries as a separate NuGet package, and make the test platform SDK depend on it.
 - Ship the code coverage binaries as a separate NuGet package.
 Repurpose the [Microsoft.CodeCoverage package](https://www.nuget.org/packages/Microsoft.CodeCoverage/) that we already ship on NuGet.
 - Make that a dependency for our [test platform SDK](https://www.nuget.org/packages/Microsoft.NET.Test.Sdk/).
 - Now during a NuGet restore that happens in any context (CI, IDE, CLI), the required code coverage binaries will get automatically installed.

 __Pros:__ Simple user experience.
 No additional installation required by the user.
-As long as the user's project is using the latest Test SDK, code coverage lights up.
+As long as the user's project is using the latest test platform SDK, code coverage lights up.

 __Cons:__ The test platform SDK is cross-plat, and as mentioned the current code coverage effort will focus on .NET Core (Windows) only.
 Thus code coverage binaries will get restored even on non-Windows machines, where it will not work (yet).